quantumGrail/testFlex/README.md

 # Test Flex
 Test Flex provides users with test case management and automation tools.
+Groups of users may work together to create manual and automated tests.
+Tests may be left manual until user is ready to build a connected automation.
+Users may create and reuse named xpaths for common site locators.
+Expectations may be set for repeatable, predictable outcomes.

+A provided syntax is in development for 'actions' such as:
+- Click
+- Type
+- Route

 # Commands
 The following commands should only be run inside the application/ directory: